-The significant accounting policies followed by the Organization are summarized below.
+The significant accounting policies followed by the Foundation and its subsidiaries, collectively referred to in these consolidated financial statements as the "Organization", are summarized below.

-Basis of presentation - The financial statements of the Organization have been prepared on the accrual basis of accounting according to the accounting principles generally accepted in the United States of America (U.S. GAAP).
+Basis of presentation - The consolidated financial statements of the Organization have been prepared on the accrual basis of accounting according to the accounting principles generally accepted in the United States of America (U.S. GAAP).
 The financial position and activities are reported according to two classes of net assets: without donor restrictions and with donor restrictions.